On Memorization of Large Language Models in Logical Reasoning: Measuring Memorization in Reasoning

-\emph{Knights and Knaves (\kk)} is a type of logical puzzle where some characters can only answer questions truthfully, and others only falsely.
-The goal is to infer each character’s truthfulness.
-An example of the puzzle and its corresponding answer is provided in \cref{fig:data_gen}.
+\emph{Knights and Knaves (\kk)} is a type of logical puzzle, where the goal is to infer each character $i$’s truthfulness $B_i$ (Boolean value) by judging the logical consistency of the statements $S_i$ they made. \cref{fig:data_gen} shows an example.

+The principle underlying \kk is the Boolean satisfiability problem (SAT)~\citep{wiki:booleansat}.
+SAT was the first problem proven to be NP-complete and many well-known problems can be translated into SAT, such as hardware and software verification and theorem proving~\citep{wiki:satsolver}.
+Hence, the performance of a model on SAT (i.e., \kk puzzles) can be important indicative of its reasoning capabilities.
+Specifically, consider a \kk puzzle involving $N$ people, and a possible Boolean value assignments to $\{B_i\}_{i=1}^N$, where $B_i$ indicates whether the $i$th person is telling the truth, i.e., their statement $S_i$ is true.
+Therefore, a valid solution to a \kk puzzle is an assignment such that the following formula is true: $(B_1\Leftrightarrow S_1)\wedge(B_2\Leftrightarrow S_2)\wedge\cdots\wedge(B_N\Leftrightarrow S_N)$.

-Based on the \kk puzzle, we design a \emph{dynamic} benchmark that supports generating new puzzles and perturbing existing puzzles.
-Our library automatically solves the \kk puzzles and generates detailed reasoning steps and solutions for evaluation and training.
-Moreover, to support measuring memorization, we also provide a procedure to perturb a given puzzle and recompute the new solution after the perturbation.
-Specifically, our benchmark consists of two modules:
+Based on the \kk puzzle, we design a \emph{dynamic} benchmark that supports generating new puzzles and local perturbations.
+Our benchmark has 2 modules (See \Cref{fig:data_gen} for an overview):